Peakdetect

 One-dimensional data

-For the peakdetect method, we need to set the lookahead parameter, which is the distance to look ahead from a peak candidate to determine if it is the actual peak.
-The default value is set to 200 but this value is way too large for small datasets (i.e., with <50 data points).
+For the peakdetect method, the lookahead parameter is crucial for optimal performance.
+This parameter defines the distance to look ahead from a peak candidate to determine if it represents a true peak.
+The default value is 200, but this is typically too large for small datasets (i.e., those with <50 data points).

 # Import library